ec-europa/digitec/data/stands/vr-simulation-platform-the-room-42-vr-edition.md

 \-           A simulation which is scrutinized and analyzed by experts,

-\-           A detailed debriefing of the simulation.
+\-           A detailed debriefing of the simulation

 The idea of the Room #42-VR edition: Learning by doing and determine the level of cybersecurity awareness.